zanarmstrong/sfpc/_posts/2014-10-28-Themes of Exploration.md

 * What visual aspects can you play with?
 Position?
 Size?
 Color?
 Boundary of another object?
 And many more...

 * What are your seeds?
 Variables?
+Mouse position?
 A drawing?
 Movement?
 Time?
 A photograph?
 Sounds? ???

 And, in a slightly different vein, how can you play with the edge of what we can perceive as some (an image, etc) vs abstract?